Jackson Hole Mountain Resort

 Electric Snowmobiles

-• JHMR owns and operates two electric snowmobiles.
+JHMR owns and operates two electric snowmobiles.
 These snowmobiles are used every day, moving electricians and maintenance employees from the base to lifts.
-The snowmobiles are simply plugged in to a normal 110 outlet and do not even need to be plugged in each night to have a suffient electric range for the obligations of each day.
+The snowmobiles are simply plugged into a normal 110 outlet and do not even need to be plugged in each night to have a sufficient electric range for the obligations of each day.

 Electric Vehicles

-• JHMR owns and operates a plug-in hybrid Jeep Wrangler, plug-in hybrid Jeep Cherokee and a Ford Lightning (all-electric F-150)
+JHMR owns and operates a plug-in hybrid Jeep Wrangler, plug-in hybrid Jeep Cherokee and an all-electric Ford F-150 Lightning.

 Charging Infrastructure